-Prior to choosing an advisor, students should consult with the Graduate Program Director before registering for courses, Each semester thereafter, students should consult with their major advisors before registering for courses.
+Prior to choosing an advisor, students should consult with the NSGP Director or Co-Directors before registering for courses.
+Each semester thereafter, students should consult with their major advisors before registering for courses.
 Ideally, the entire graduate program course of study should be outlined by the student under the guidance of the major advisor before the end of the student's first year of graduate study.